How to fit an outside tap

 • Replace the washer

-• Replace the outside tap
+• Replace the garden tap

 You can replace the washer on the outside tap, but sometimes it’s so much easier and less of a headache to just replace the tap.